Robert Fausset

-Robert Fausset (born 8 August 1934) is a former Fine Gael politician from County Cavan in Ireland.
+Robert Fausset (8 August 1934 – 9 November 2011) was an Irish Fine Gael politician from County Cavan.
 He was nominated to Seanad Éireann in October 1981 and served until April 1982.
-He was a member of Cavan County Council for the Ballyjamesduff electoral area from 1999–2004.
+He was a member of Cavan County Council for the Ballyjamesduff electoral area from 1999 to 2004.
 He stood for election to Dáil Éireann for the Cavan–Monaghan constituency, at the 1981 and February 1982 general elections, but was unsuccessful on both occasions.